unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 Docker folder as other app's data. **Normally native installs use a configuration file and Docker installations use environment variables.**

+An example is included in the Unpoller install folder `up.conf.example` you can edit it and then renamed it to `up.conf`

 The variables to be set can be split into three categories:

 1. Configuration of UniFi Poller itself.